centreon/centreon-archived/doc/en/api/clapi/objects/nagios_cfg.rst

 If you want to remove a Nagios conf, use the **DEL** action.
 The name is used for identifying the configuration to delete::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o NAGIOSCFG -a del -v "Nagios cfg for poller test"
+  $ ./centreon -u admin -p centreon -o NAGIOSCFG -a del -v "Nagios cfg for poller test"

 Setparam